Drug Free Schools

 The Office of Health Promotion (OHP) is a harm reduction program which educates the campus community on issues of personal safety and well-being.
 OHP is located in The Aggie Health and Wellness Center.

-The Counseling Center offers a variety of confidential services to help currently enrolled students deal with personal and academic concerns.
+Located in the Aggie Health & Wellness Center, Student Counseling & Psychological Services offers a variety of confidential services to help currently enrolled students deal with personal and academic concerns.
 These concerns includes the use and dependence of drugs and alcohol.
-The Counseling Center is located in Garcia Annex room 100.
-(575) 646-2731
+The Aggie Health & Wellness Center is located on the northeast corner of the building, at the corner of McFie and Breland Drive, across the street from Zuhl Library.
+Physical address is 3080 Breland Dr.

-EPA provides confidential counseling for faculty and staff experiencing personal and work related issues affecting their job performance.
-Faculty and staff experiencing issues with alcohol or drug abuse are encouraged to contact EPA.
-A faculty and staff’s spouse or significant other are also eligible for services.
-There is no cost for counseling.
-EPA is located in the Campus Health Center.
-(575) 646-6603
+Both TimelyCare and Wellbeing Solutions provide confidential counseling for students, faculty and staff experiencing personal and work related issues affecting their job performance.
+Faculty and staff experiencing issues with alcohol or drug abuse are encouraged to contact TimelyCare or New Mexico Wellbeing.
+A faculty and staff’s spouse or significant other are also eligible for services with NM Wellbeing Services.

 Community Services